 I am a writer, a gardener, and a (backslidden) woodworker.
 I have a degree in English & Anthropology, a Masters in Women & Gender Studies, have been all over the world and back again, and I still know nothing, not really.

 I’m ambivalent, I’m anxious, I loafe.
 I don’t know that these are bad things.

 I am also thoughtful, compassionate, and kind.
-I want the best for me and better for you.
+I want the best for me and better for you, whoever you are.

 I read, I read, I read.